 In Sept. students in these grades will be learning about their bodies and how their senses work.
 They will be offered multisensory opportunities to explore how the sensory system works and why these systems are important in our daily lives.
 In Oct. we will be studying the skeletal system and learn what bones are and what their function is and how to keep them safe.
 We will have some fun drawing our bodies as skeletons.
 In Nov. & Dec. we will be studying disease and the importance of handwashing and how the mask they are wearing covers their sneezes/coughs to prevent spreading disease.
 We will conclude the month with the importance of physical activity and how it can help with stress management and improve their physical fitness.

 The youngest students in our schools will begin the school year learning about themselves.
 We will study body parts and our senses.
 The children will participate in activities to bring awareness of their function such as wearing blind folds to feel items and guess what they are.
 As well as smelling spices and extracts to see if we like them.
 We will also learn to categorize between soft and rough, small and big, hot and cold and to identify shapes and colors.

 In October we will study the skeletal system, its function and explore X-rays of bones.
 We will discuss what other creatures have bones and look at their skeletal systems.
-In Nov. we move on to study germs and disease and the importance of hand washing to avoid getting sick.
+In Nov. we move on to study germs and disease and the importance of hand washing and wearing their mask to avoid getting sick.
 In December we discuss how medicines and drugs, when used safely, can help our bodies when we are ill.